Korean Air Lines Flight 007: Flight deviation from assigned route

 Less than a half-minute after taking off from Anchorage, KAL 007 was directed by air traffic control (ATC) to turn to a magnetic heading of 220°.
 This sharp turn, 100° to the left, was only to transition the plane from its initial heading at take-off (320° magnetic, in line with the runway it used), to bring it closer to a route known as J501, which KAL 007 was to take to Bethel.
 Approximately 90 seconds later, ATC directed the flight to "proceed direct Bethel when able."
 In response, the plane immediately began a slight turn to the right, to align it with route J501, and less than a minute later (3 minutes after take-off) was on a magnetic heading of approximately 245°, roughly toward Bethel.

-Upon KAL 007's arrival over Bethel, its flight plan called for it to take the northernmost of five 50 mi airways, known as the NOPAC (North Pacific) routes, that bridge the Alaskan and Japanese coasts.
+Upon KAL 007's arrival over Bethel, its flight plan called for it to take the northernmost of five 80 km airways, known as the NOPAC (North Pacific) routes, that bridge the American and Japanese coasts.
 That particular airway, R20 (Romeo Two Zero), passes within 20 mi from what was then Soviet airspace off the coast of the Kamchatka Peninsula.

 The lateral navigation half of the autopilot system of the 747-200 has four basic control modes: HEADING, VOR/LOC, ILS, and INS.
 The HEADING mode maintained a constant magnetic course selected by the pilot.
 The VOR/LOC mode maintained the plane on a specific course, transmitted from a VOR (VHF omnidirectional range, a type of short-range radio signal transmitted from ground beacons) or Localizer (LOC) beacon selected by the pilot.
 The ILS (instrument landing system) mode caused the plane to track both vertical and lateral course beacons, which led to a specific runway selected by the pilot.
 The INS (inertial navigation system) mode maintained the plane on lateral course lines between selected flight plan waypoints programmed into the INS computer.